 Guides & tutorials

-Reinforce your WordPress login security with Arengu and this 2-step form without coding!
+Reinforce your WordPress login security with this 2-step form and without coding!
 In this post, we assume that you have the plugin already installed and a custom signup form built.
 So, let's see how to do it!

 Go to 'Forms' > 'Create a form' > Choose 'Blank Form' to completely customize it.
 You can edit templates but, this time, let's start from scratch!